LISTEN TO THIS ARTICLE:

 Drugs in this use disorder are usually taken orally, as tablets or liquids, or crushed and snorted.
 Benzodiazepines are a large class including drugs like Valium (diazepam), Xanax (alprazolam), Ativan (lorazepam), Klonipin (clonazepam), and Librium (chlordiazepoxide).
 They are used to treat anxiety, insomnia, and seizures.
 Ambien (zolpidem), Lunesta (eszopiclone), and Sonata (zaleplon), which work similarly to benzodiazepines, aid in sleep disorders as well.

-Barbiturates, like Amytal (amobarbital) and Seconal (secobarbital), also treat anxiety, insomnia, and seizures, but are much less common since being replaced by safer benzodiazepines in the 1970s.
+Barbiturates, like Amytal (amobarbital) and Seconal (secobarbital), also treat anxiety, insomnia, and seizures.
+However, they are much less common since being replaced by safer benzodiazepines in the 1970s.

-Rounding out the drugs in this disorder are Quaalude (methaqualone), Miltown (meprobamate), and GHB (gamma-hydroxybutyrate), all of which have similar effects to benzodiazepines, but abuse of these is far less common now.
+Rounding out the drugs in this disorder are Quaalude (methaqualone), Miltown (meprobamate), and GHB (gamma-hydroxybutyrate).
+All have similar effects to benzodiazepines, but abuse of these is far less common now.
 They have fallen out of favor in medical practice because of their much more dangerous side effect profiles and consequently are very hard to find.

 Diagnosis requires at least two symptoms over the course of one year.
 Patients exhibit the following behaviors: